nhsuk/connecting-to-services/README.md

 | `SPLUNK_HEC_TOKEN`               | [HTTP Event Collector token](http://dev.splunk.com/view/event-collector/SP-CAAAE7C)    |                          | In `production` |
 | `SPLUNK_HEC_ENDPOINT`            | [HTTP Event Collector endpoint](http://dev.splunk.com/view/event-collector/SP-CAAAE7H) |                          | In `production` |
 | `LOG_LEVEL`                      | [bunyan log level](https://github.com/trentm/node-bunyan#levels)                       | Depends on `NODE_ENV`    |                 |

-## Development

-If the application is to be run locally, a value will need to be set for `API_BASE_URL`.
-The value could be a local instance of the [API](https://github.com/nhsuk/nearby-services-api) or it could be the staging environment for the API.
-It depends on what changes are being worked on.
-A simple way to do that would be on the command line e.g.
-`API_BASE_URL=http://web.site npm run watch-dev`

-## Testing

-### Performance testing

-[Artillery](https://artillery.io/docs/#) is available for running performance tests against the application.
-There are 2 commands:

-* `artillery-fire` - runs the tests.
-The application must be running on port `3000`.
-* `artillery-report` - generates a report based on the data saved in `reports/`.
-Running the test again will overwrite existing reports.

 ## FAQ